Chapter 5 R Coding Basics

 ## 5 Eve 19 Sushi AYCE

-From the R4EnvChem-ProjectTemplate, downloaded in Importing a project, let’s import some real data as follows by typing the following into the console:
+From the R4EnvChem-ProjectTemplate, downloaded in Importing a project, let’s import some real data that was included in the downloaded project by typing the following code into the console:

 airPol <- read.csv("data/2018-01-01_60430_Toronto_ON.csv")